JavierTovar19/Uart-_FPGA/Chapter-10:-shift-register.md

 ## Simulation

-The testbench is a basic one, which instantiates the shift4 component, with 1 bit for the prescaler parameter (to make the simulation run over less clock cycles) and an initial value of 4'b0001 for the shift register.
+The testbench is a basic one, which instantiates the shift4 component, with 1 bit for the prescaler parameter (to make the simulation run over fewer clock cycles) and an initial value of 4'b0001 for the shift register.
 It has a process for the clock signal, and one for initialization of simulation.

 ![Imagen 3](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T10-shif-register/images/shift4-4.png)